icebreakerone/open-energy-technical-docs/README.md

 2. `make html` to build the doc website locally, but does not incorporate local changes.
 Instead, this pulls release and head versions from version control and builds the entire site, as it would appear on the final public location, and including all versions.
-3. `make latexpdf` to build all docs to a single PDF file which can then be found in `../build/latex/openenergytechnical.pdf`
+3. `make pdf` to build all docs to a single PDF file which can then be found in `../build/openenergytechnical.pdf`
 4. `make ghpages` to build in the same way as `make html` but also push a new version to the public site.
 This requires setup, specifically it expects a parallel checkout of the docs repository with the `ghpages` branch called `open-energy-technical-docs-pages`.
 This can be created as follows: